tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/protection-relay-state.md

 the relay's trip log, the breaker may have been operated manually (by field technicians pulling the breaker open) or the relay's event log is incomplete.

-A feeder's relay trips once or twice a year and its settings change only through documented maintenance, so the baseline is quiet enough that a single unexplained entry carries weight.
-The divergence has three readings, and only the last is
+Settings change only through documented maintenance, so the baseline is quiet and a single unexplained entry carries weight; read against the paperwork, only the last of its readings is a compromise:
-compromise:

     RELAY SETTINGS DIFFER FROM THE STORED BASELINE ──────────────────────────────────────────────